Digital Twins: McKean-Pontryagin Control for Partially Observed Physical Twins: Conclusions

-While the impact of digital twins to numerous application areas ranging from numerical weather prediction \citep{bauer2015,BSH21} to personalized medicine \citep{asch22,DT_medicine} and engineering \citep{DTWillcox,Willcox25} is beyond doubt, fundamental theoretical and algorithmic aspects still await their resolution.
+Although the impact of digital twins on numerous application areas ranging from numerical weather prediction \citep{bauer2015,BSH21} to personalized medicine \citep{asch22,DT_medicine} and engineering \citep{DTWillcox,Willcox25} is beyond doubt, fundamental theoretical and algorithmic aspects still await their resolution.
 See the recent SIAM Report on the {\it Future of Computational Science} \citep{SIAM24} and National Academies of Sciences, Engineering and Medicine Report on {\it Foundational Research Gaps and Future Directions for Digital Twins} \citep{NA24}.

 In this paper, we have proposed an online digital twin formulation which combines the ensemble Kalman filter \cite{Evensenetal2022,CRS22} for data assimilation with the infinite horizon McKean--Pontryagin formulation for optimal control \cite{R25b}.
 We have thus addressed the problem of how to adapt a digital twin to incoming data from its physical twin while simultaneously providing control laws applicable to the physical twin.
-While initial numerical studies for a controlled Lorenz-63 system and an inverted pendulum demonstrate the suitability of the proposed computational methodology, an in-depth mathematical investigation is left to future research.
+Although initial numerical studies for controlled Lorenz-63 and Lorenz-96 system as well as an inverted pendulum demonstrate the suitability of the proposed computational methodology, an in-depth mathematical investigation is left to future research.

-Our approach is related to model predictive control \cite{MPC} with the key difference that the filtering distribution and the control laws are computed simultaneously and interactively.
-The proposed methodology thus also avoids an explicit application of the separation or equivalence principle \cite{Handel07,WW81}, while still only providing an approximation to the partially observed Markov decision problem \cite{ASTROM1965,Bensoussan92}.
+Our approach is related to model predictive control \cite{MPC} with the key difference that the filtering distribution and control laws are computed simultaneously and interactively.
+The proposed methodology thus also avoids an explicit application of the separation or equivalence principle \cite{Handel07,WW81}; while still providing an approximation to the partially observed Markov decision problem \cite{ASTROM1965,Bensoussan92}.
 See also Remark \ref{rem1}.